MohitCode17/genai-course/README.md

   Even though you didn’t use the word “founded,” similarity search can still find it — because it matches the semantic meaning.

-It’s used in:

-- Google Lens (finding similar images)
-- Spotify (finding similar songs)
-- RAG (finding similar documents or knowledge)

 ### 3. Vector Database: The Backbone of Similarity Search

 To perform similarity search, we need a vector database.

-🧮 Vector database stores vectors (numbers) that represent the meaning of text, images, etc.
+Vector database stores vectors (numbers) that represent the meaning of text, images, etc.
 Instead of matching words, it finds **nearest** meaning.

 Examples of vector databases: